f3-factory/F3com-data/sql/main.md

 $db->exec(string|array $commands, [ array $args = NULL], [ int $ttl = 0 ]); mixed
 ```

-This method execute one or more SQL statements and returns either the resulting rows (for SELECT statements) or the number of affected rows (for INSERT, DELETE, UPDATE statements).
+This method execute one or more SQL statements and returns either the resulting rows (for SELECT, CALL, EXPLAIN, PRAGMA, SHOW statements) or the number of affected rows (for INSERT, DELETE, UPDATE statements).

-For example, if considering the following table `mytable`:
+For example, consider the following table `mytable`:

 <table class="table table-bordered table-condensed table-striped">
   <thead>